Dolgic LQ (Oral)

 - Adults and children 12 years of age and older—One or two capsules or tablets every 4 hours as needed.
 However, the dose is usually not more than 6 capsules or tablets per day.
 Do not exceed 4 grams (4000 milligrams) of acetaminophen (Tylenol®) per day.

 - Children younger than 12 years of age—Use and dose must be determined by your doctor.

 - For tension headaches:

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

-Precautions While Using Dolgic LQ
+Precautions while using Dolgic LQ

-This medicine may cause some people to become drowsy, dizzy, or lightheaded.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert and clearheaded.
+This medicine may make you dizzy or drowsy.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.